maja1007/webb3_projekt/README.md

-# First projekt with GIT, GULP, PHP, SASS, MYSQL, CRUD & JSON
+# First project with GIT, GULP, PHP, SASS, MYSQL, CRUD & JSON
 _A basic template, just to know how it works_

 ## Verktyg